adlytaibi/sgws_config/README.md

 Installing signed API management SSL certificates requires three files `mgmt_cert.pem`, `mgmt_cert.key` and `chain.pem` to be in `roles/sgws_config/files`.
 Storage API SSL certificate files are `stor_cert.pem`, `stor_cert.key` and `chain.pem`.

+Turn on or off plays in `roles/adlytaibi.sgws_config/tasks/main.yml` by commenting or uncommenting the respective lines.

+Since there is prerequisite work to perform prior to using some plays.
+SSL certificate and identity provider play are commented out by default.

 Dependencies
 ------------